 The Corporation has also elected to use procedures known as "stratification" in relation to the Corporation's use of the Notice-and-Access Provisions.
 Stratification occurs when a reporting issuer using the Notice-and-Access Provisions provides a paper copy of an information circular and, if applicable, a paper copy of financial statements and related management's discussion and analysis ("Financial Information"), to some shareholders together with a notice of a meeting of its shareholders.
 In relation to the Meeting, registered Shareholders will receive a paper copy of the Notice of Meeting, this Management Information Circular and a form of proxy and the Corporation's financial statements and related management's discussion and analysis whereas all Beneficial Shareholders will receive a notice containing information prescribed by the Notice-and-Access Provisions and a voting instruction form.
 In addition, a paper copy of the Notice of Meeting, this Management Information Circular, and a voting direction will be mailed to those Shareholders who do not hold their Common Shares in their own name but who have previously requested to receive paper copies of these materials.
 We will be delivering proxy-related materials to non-objecting beneficial owners of Common Shares directly with the assistance of Broadridge.
 The Corporation intends to pay for intermediaries to deliver proxy-related materials to objecting Beneficial Shareholders.
-Furthermore, a paper copy of the Financial Information in respect of the Corporation's most recently completed financial year will be mailed to those registered and Beneficial Shareholders who previously requested to receive a deliver proxy-related materials to receive to receive to the corporation's most recently completed financial year will be mailed to those registered and Beneficial Shareholders who previously requested to receive such information.
+Furthermore, a paper copy of the Financial Information in respect of the Corporation's most recently completed financial year will be mailed to those registered and Beneficial Shareholders.